Ephraim-usc/egrm/README.md

 If output-format is set to `gcta`, the eGRM will be output into GCTA format (.grm.bin, .grm.N.bin and .grm.id files).

+-   OUTPUT.grm.bin, which contains the eGRM matrix;

+-   OUTPUT.grm.N.bin, which contains all the same number of the measure of the tree sequence (i.e., the expected number of mutations on this tree sequence);

+-   OUTPUT.grm.id, which contains dummy ids for the samples.

+-   OUTPUT_var(.grm.bin/.grm.N.bin/.grm.id), for the varGRM matrix, if the --var option is selected.

 If If output-format is set to `numpy`, he output will be two (or three, if using --var option) files in numpy NPY format:

 -   OUTPUT.npy, which contains the eGRM matrix;